-- Link monitoring across borders to improve event detection.
+- Link monitoring and exchange across borders.

 - UArctic Congress 2020.
 A proposal was submitted for a collaborative session, entitled Fostering Resilience in Arctic Communities through Responsible and Ethical Research and Cross-border Collaboration.